Stefanos-Apostle/SeSAMeStr/README.md

 # SeSAMeStr

-"This pipeline is meant to act as a first pass analysis of DNA CpG Methylation using the SeSAMe R-Package.
+This pipeline is meant to act as a first pass analysis of DNA CpG Methylation using the SeSAMe R-Package.
 This will take care of Quality Control, PCA, and Basic DML analysis.
-All files and plots will be output to output directory for ease of loading data back into R for either rerunning, replotting, or continuation of downstream analysis."
+All files and plots will be output to output directory for ease of loading data back into R for either rerunning, replotting, or continuation of downstream analysis.

 ## Step 1: Install SeSAMeStr R-Package from Github